Do you think this skillet is dirty?

 I think my tin-lined skillet has seasoned.

 If this sounds like a lot of work, it is, but the reward is a pan that is virtually non-stick.
-You’ll find paeans written about how people love their seasoned cast iron and carbon steel because food just slides right off.
+You’ll find paeans written by people who love their well-seasoned cast iron and carbon steel because food just slides right off.
 There’s even a cult of the sacred seasoned aluminum omelet pan kept for eggs only and never washed with soap and water, only wiped out with a paper towel.
 (I mock, but with affection — I myself am a member of the cult of vintage tinned copper and shouldn’t be pointing any fingers.)

 Sounds great, right?
 Why don’t we do this for every pan, particularly the notoriously sticky stainless steel?
 Well, this is where the whole seasoning psychology gets interesting to me: you see, polymerized oil is brown, and brown stuff is dirty.
 In the US, we can’t stand to see any residue on pans because we’ve internalized the notion that a pan that is not shiny silver is unclean.
-The whole notion of “seasoning” is a rebranding effort to overcome the US phobia of uncleanliness, and it’s sort of working: while cast iron and carbon steel are silvery gray, we’ve normalized them as dark brown.
-In other words, we’ve become comfortable that cast iron and carbon steel in normal use should look brown.
+In my opinion, the whole notion of “seasoning” is a rebranding effort to overcome the US phobia of uncleanliness, and it’s sort of working: while bare cast iron and carbon steel are silvery gray, we’ve normalized their working appearance as dark brown.
+In other words, we’ve accepted that cast iron and carbon steel in normal use looks dirty.

 This seasoning campaign is ongoing with stainless steel but it’s an uphill battle.
 Check out this article in Epicurious about the “internet trick” that magically renders a stainless steel pan nonstick: “All you have to do, according to the internet, is season the pan in the same way you would season a cast iron skillet.”
 This is a revelation for the author: “This is where you do a double-take.
 At least, that’s what I did.
 A stainless steel pan that’s easier to clean and doesn’t use the strange—and probably, definitely unhealthy—compounds you find in nonstick pans?
 It sounded like a fairy tale.”